-Marrying someone solely because of his wealth and financial standing is a bit reminiscent of the Charles Dickens era.
+Marrying someone solely because of their wealth and financial standing is a bit reminiscent of the Charles Dickens era.
 That’s not to say you shouldn’t take money into consideration before saying “I do.”
 It just means you should weigh all the pros and cons — including the financial ones — before you get married whether it’s the first or second time.
 Check out some of the positives that come with tying the knot.

 Click through to see the benefits of a joint bank account and other financial advantages of getting remarried.